56kcloud/Training/Docker/kickstart/chapters/alpine.md

 > **Note:** You _can_ [commit](https://docs.docker.com/engine/reference/commandline/commit/) a container to make an image from it - but you should avoid that wherever possible.
 It's much better to use a repeatable [Dockerfile](https://docs.docker.com/engine/reference/builder/) to build your image.
 You'll see that shortly.

-5. To exit the shell of the Ubunutu container:
+5. To exit the shell of the Ubuntu container:

    ```
    $ exit